Skip Navigation

 (“Is anyone better off?”)

-• Number of schools and districts that demonstrate significant reductions in chronic absenteeism, school mobility, and educational disparities among students experiencing homelessness or housing instability.
-(Measures population-level impact on educational equity and stability)
+• Number of schools and districts partnered with Title V that demonstrate significant reductions in chronic absenteeism, school mobility, and educational challenges among students experiencing homelessness or housing instability.
+(Measures population-level impact on education and stability)

 • Number of communities that implement comprehensive, coordinated school-housing partnerships that result in measurable decreases in student and family homelessness and improvements in housing stability over time.
 (Assesses collective impact on preventing and ending homelessness)